touchgfx/touchgfx-open-repository/README.md

 # Licensing

 All widgets, containers and mixins found in this repository are free software for both commercial and non-commericial use.
 You may use, copy, redistribute and modify the files as needed.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+The code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

 # Ownership